-The Assessment Tariff is the responsibility of the Learning and Teaching Directorate.
-Any queries about the content and guidance in the Tariff, particularly at the stage of designing assessments, should therefore be sent to the Learning and Teaching Directorate.
+The Assessment Tariff is the responsibility of the Centre for Teaching Excellence and Student Success (CTESS).
+Any queries about the content and guidance in the Tariff, particularly at the stage of designing assessments, should therefore be sent to Quality and Standards Office based within CTESS.